 Improved positive behaviour for learning.
 Adventure Recreation trips to promote participation in school life.
 Behaviour interventions is +4 on the Sutton Trust toolkit.
 Student voice tells us that the students enjoy the experiences and this results in increased engagement in lessons to earn a place on the trip.
 The Ofsted inspection judged behaviour and attitudes to be outstanding.
 Student voice has shown that the adventure recreation activities are well received and will continue to develop through work from the student council.
 Science tutoring for students to access qualifications in a wider curriculum.
 Students accessing a more bespoke timetable to meet their needs and support them in meeting their entry requirements for Post 16.
 One to one tuition scores 5+ on the Sutton Trust toolkit.
 At BAPA we don't have any Science specialists, so this impact is likely to be amplified.
 Students passed their Science qualification in line with their others at BAPA.
-For one student, these made the difference for them attaining 5 GCSEs at grade 4 at above.
 Laptops for students to engage in remote learning for students who are unable to access the sites.
 Due to the unprecedented numbers of permanent exclusions in Bradford, a remote learning cohort is allowing more students access to learning following their exclusion.
 Although the remote learning is due to the sites being full, it is more impactful than the students sat at home and not having access to learning.
 When students engage in remote learning they are in small group tuition, which is +4 on the Sutton trust.
 Students have some access to learning prior to coming onto the sites, and have relationships with BAPA staff that we can build on as their provision expands.